Zheng He and the Chinese Treasure Fleet: The greatest explorer you've never heard of

 Zheng He led seven major expeditions between 1405 and 1433, traveling as far west as East Africa and the Persian Gulf, and as far east as Indonesia and the Philippines.

-The fleet stopped at major ports along the way, including Calicut in India, Hormuz in Iran, and Malacca in Malaysia.
+The fleet stopped at major ports along the way, including Calicut in India, Hormuz in Iran, and Malacca in present-day Malaysia.

 During these voyages, Zheng He and his crew brought back exotic goods such as spices, textiles, and precious stones, as well as new plants and animals that were unknown in China at the time.

-They also established diplomatic relations with foreign powers, exchanging gifts and establishing trade agreements.
+Zheng He also established diplomatic relations with foreign powers, exchanging gifts and establishing trade agreements.

 In addition to its economic and diplomatic goals, the Treasure Fleet was also a symbol of the power and might of the Ming Dynasty.